 Preliminary Design

 In order to have a preliminary design for the storage size and number of tubes the first thing we have to know is how much power we can get from the Beam-Down plant.
-By obtaining the area under the curve of figure 3-…… we have Q=901.39 [kWh]≈900[kWh] from which half goes to run the chiller and half goes to the storage block.
+By obtaining the area under the curve of figure 3-…… we have Q=901.39 [kWh]≈900[kWh] from which half is assumed to run the chiller and the other half goes to the storage block.

 Maximum heat to store is assumed to be 1620[MJ] from multiplying 450 kW•hr×3600shr